 Las Rotas Near Denia, Spain

-We recently became friends with Isabella, who was visiting our dear neighbor Abel.
-She was open for adventure and we took her bike riding to Las Rotas, just around the bend from our home here in beautiful Denia, Spain.
+We had recently became friends with Isabella, who was visiting our dear neighbor Abel.
+She was open for adventure and we took her bike riding to Las Rotas, just around the bend from our first home here in beautiful Denia, Spain.

 The shores of Las Rotas may be rocky versus the sandy beaches of Denia, yet they are just as welcoming and stunningly beautiful.
-The other magical world beneath the Mediterranean waters seem especially welcoming here, full of life and vibrant colors.
+The other magical world beneath the Mediterranean waters seem especially full of life and vibrant colors.